 CLIMATE: The fall is considered one of the best times to visit Hawaii; temperatures are pleasant (generally ranging between 73.4°F (23°C) and 87.8°F (31°C) in the daytimes in the lowlands).
 Rainfall is a little higher than in the summer months, but this is also a good time for the excellent pelagic birding in Hawaii, which is the reason for picking these dates.
 Naturally, mountain weather is cooler than the lowlands, and rain gear, and warm clothes are essential for these parts of the tour, which can be damp and muddy on occasions.

-ACCOMMODATION: Very throughout; this is a very comfortable tour with modern amenities everywhere.
+ACCOMMODATION: Very good throughout; this is a very comfortable tour with modern amenities everywhere.

 TRAVEL REQUIREMENTS: For US citizens, no special requirements are necessary to visit Hawaii.
 For others, a valid passport is required; the passport must be valid for at least six months past your intended stay.
 For citizens of the 38 countries on the visa waiver list (including the UK, EU, Australia, New Zealand, Chile, and Japan – click here for the full list), you can enter the US with a valid passport and a completed Electronic System for Travel Authorization (ESTA), which should be applied for online IN ADVANCE OF THE TOUR.
 Citizens of all other countries will need to apply for a US visa.
 Travel requirements are subject to change; please double check with the nearest embassy or consulate, or ask our office staff if you are unsure.

-WHAT’S INCLUDED?: Tips to local guides and lodge/restaurant staff; accommodation from the night of day 1 to the night day 8; meals from dinner on day 1 to breakfast on day 9; safe drinking water throughout (the tap water is usually safe to drink; extra bottled water will be provided when necessary; Tropical Birding tour leader with scope and audio gear from the evening of day 1 (for dinner) to the evening of day 8; one arrival and one departure airport transfer per person (transfers are usually hotel shuttles that may be shared with other hotel guests); ground transport for the group to all sites in the itinerary from day 2 to day 8 in a suitable vehicle driven by the tour leader; entrance fees to birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).
+WHAT’S INCLUDED?: Tips to local guides and lodge/restaurant staff; accommodation from the night of day 1 to the night day 8; meals from breakfast on day 2 to breakfast on day 9; safe drinking water throughout (the tap water is usually safe to drink; extra bottled water will be provided when necessary; Tropical Birding tour leader with scope and audio gear from the morning of day 2 to the evening of day 8; one arrival and one departure airport transfer per person (transfers are by hotel shuttles that may be shared with other hotel guests); ground transport for the group to all sites in the itinerary from day 2 to day 8 in a suitable vehicle driven by the tour leader; entrance fees to birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).

 WHAT’S NOT INCLUDED?: Optional tips to the tour leader; tips for luggage porters; flights; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; other items or services not specifically mentioned as being included.